ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 ### SYS_RECYCLEBIN\_

 This table contains information about tables in the recycle bin.
-If the value for the RECYCLEBIN_ENABLE property is set to 1, this table contains information about tables moved to the recycle bin using the DROP statement
+If the value for the RECYCLEBIN_ENABLE property is set to 1, this table contains information about tables moved to the recycle bin using the DROP statement.

 | Column name         | Type         | Description                                                  |
 | ------------------- | ------------ | ------------------------------------------------------------ |